hrvthzslt/markdown-server-flask/README.md

 There is one package in the project: `markdown_server`.
 It is registered as a blueprint in the main Flask app.

-The **action-domain-responder** pattern is organized in python module named by their responsibility.
+The **action-domain-responder** pattern is organized in python modules named by their responsibility.
 For example there is a `domain.py` module wich holds methods for reading the markdown files, and generating html as content.

 ## Containerization